Skip to content Skip to sidebar Skip to footer

 Preparation

-For this simulation, I will use the VM-Ware for my Workstation, and don't forget to insert .iso to this VM, below is the capture make mount is worked.
+For this simulation, I will use the VM-Ware for my Workstation, and don't forget to insert .iso to this VM, below is the capture mount works.

 Configure

-after that .iso connected can you see in VM too with command
+after that .iso connected can you see in VM too with the command

 # mount -t iso9660 /dev/cdrom /media